kristofzerbe/kiko.io/source/uses/index.md

 ### News

 On an Android smartphone from Google, their algorithm-based **Google News** is just a swipe away.
 A little closer to my real interests are the topics I subscribe to in **[Flipboard](https://flipboard.com/)**.
 For everything else, I have **[Feedly](https://feedly.com/)** and, more recently, **[Read You](https://github.com/Ashinch/ReadYou)**, where I mainly read private blogs of a technical nature.

+With the completion of the **[blogroll on kiko.io](/blogroll)** in 2024, which not only lists my favorite blogs, but also reads and displays the last available post from the configured feed, it has become a habit for me to read the latest posts from these bloggers first thing in the morning.
+My own blogroll reader, so to speak.

 ### Social media